 I’ve completed the set.
 My shiny new phone has been christened by my kitchen.
 It seems to be technology that I own has to, at least once, be engulfed in an unnecessary amount of flour.
 I really need to be more careful (or at least double check that everything is insured against kitchen mishaps).
 But it’s all in the cause of good food, so it’s totally acceptable, right?
 So glad you agree.
-Anyway, how about some basil and sun-dried tomato bread?
+Anyway, let’s get on with some baking, and today it’s all about this basil and sun-dried tomato bread.
+I’d offer you a slice but a) that’s kind of difficult on the internet, and b) I finished it off a little too quickly.

 A little while ago I was approached on Twitter by Wright’s Baking – they were flattering about my terrible jokes and had (unbeknown to them) perfect timing as I had spent a couple of days looking for some good, but not insanely expensive, flour.

 Sitting having brunch on Saturday morning a few days later I was wondering what I could do with the basil that was languishing in the kitchen.
 With lots of great flour and a Sunday to spend eating, bread it needed to be.
 With basil on the brain, I stopped at the shops on the way home to pick up some sun-dried tomatoes and then a last minute thought lead to some mozzarella to go on the side.
 It’s a lengthy combination of circumstances for a recipe, but when the outcome is something like this I am far from complaining!
 There will be more posts coming over the next little while with this flour, keep an eye out for them.

 This recipe is an original to The Usual Saucepans, made up using some flour from Wright’s.
-The original base recipe for the wholemeal bread is from James Morton’s book – Baking James – but I’ve altered it slightly.
+The original base recipe for the wholemeal bread is from James Morton’s book – Brilliant Bread – but I’ve altered it slightly to include some awesome ingredients.